-As we begin to experience winter weather, the chances of falling ill increase, especially in the elderly.
+As we begin to experience winter weather, the chances of falling ill increase, especially among the elderly.
 Older adults are significantly more susceptible to winter illnesses like the common cold and flu.
 More surprisingly, however, is the danger of pneumonia.
-Pneumonia is a bacterial or viral infection which flares up in the lungs, causing our airways to fill with pus.
-According to the American Lung Association, nearly 85% of pneumonia related deaths occur in older adults ages 65 and over.
+Pneumonia is a bacterial or viral infection that flares up in the lungs, causing our airways to fill with pus.
+According to the American Lung Association, nearly 85% of pneumonia-related deaths occur in older adults ages 65 and over.
 It’s important that older adults take the necessary steps to protect themselves from this dangerous illness.
 Here are some ways you can prevent pneumonia this winter season.

 If you or your loved one have never received the bacterial pneumococcal pneumonia vaccine, now is the time.
 This one-time vaccine helps prevent the chances of contracting pneumonia.
-Getting other immunizations, like the flu shot can also prevent the contraction of other illnesses that have the history of causing pneumonia, like the flu.
+Getting other immunizations, such as the flu shot, can also prevent the contraction of other illnesses that have a history of causing pneumonia, like the flu.

 We should always be washing our hands, but it’s especially important during the winter months.
 Our immune systems are put to work during the winter, and washing our hands helps prevent the spread of germs and illnesses.
 If you are going out for the day, make sure to bring some hand sanitizer with you!